yonch/opentelemetry-helm-charts/charts/opentelemetry-demo/README.md

 respective top level.
 This chart will override some of the dependent sub-chart parameters by default.
 The overriden parameters are specified below.

-This chart can optionally use [KEDA](https://keda.sh/) (Kubernetes Event-driven Autoscaling) to automatically scale the demo components based on CPU utilization.
+This chart can optionally use [KEDA](https://keda.sh/) (Kubernetes Event-driven Autoscaling) to automatically scale the demo components based on CPU usage in millicores.
 When enabled via `default.keda.enabled: true` or on a per-component basis, a KEDA `ScaledObject` is created for each component.

-For this to work, KEDA needs metrics from `kube-state-metrics`.
-If you enable KEDA, this chart automatically enables the `prometheus.kube-state-metrics` sub-chart.
+The scaling is based on average CPU usage per pod, measured directly from container metrics.

 #### OpenTelemetry Collector